mattermost/docs/doc/installation/deployment.md

 ### Postgresql

-By default we use the Gitlab omnibus chart to provide an in-kubernetes postgresql database.
+By default we use the GitLab omnibus chart to provide an in-kubernetes postgresql database.
 This configuration should not be used in production.

 You can read more about setting up your production-ready database in the [advanced database docs](../advanced/external-db/README.md).